USCGC Waesche: History

 On 19 September 2020, the cutter was in the western Pacific where she suffered a stack fire.
 The blaze was controlled in ninety minutes.
-Five crewmen reported minor injuries and the vessel went to Yokosuka for inspection and repair.
+Five crewmen reported minor injuries and the vessel went to Yokosuka for inspection and repair at U.S. Naval Ship Repair Facility and Japan Regional Maintenance Center (SRF-JRMC).
 Repairs were completed in January 2021.

+In the period between November 7, 2023 and November 20, 2023 the crew of USCGC Waesche offloaded approximately 18,219 lb of cocaine, with an estimated street value of more than US$239 million.